Mapping the Milestones:

 Flawed Methods

-Anti-alcohol activists rely on unproven methodology, like Mendelian randomization and opaque modeling methodology.
+Panel plans to rely on pseudo-scientific methodology, like reviewing other countries guidelines, and opaque modeling methodology.

 How Are the NASEM and ICCPUD Reviews Different?